kaiorosa1/100-days-of-code/log-r5.md

 ### Day 6: March 7, 2020

 **Today's Progress**: I worked on the Angular application.
+I continued working on the ProductQuantity component.
+I added some conditional statements so the product component show only when there are more than one product in the cart.
+I worked on the Cart and Product service adding changes relevant to product.

+**Thoughts**: I found a french podcast and it's awesome I'm very happy with my progress with this language that I've been learning for so long without seeing any progress.
+About Angular I will find a course so I can learn more about Rxjs and all that good stuff.
+I find Angular very interesting and I hope I can learn a lot about it as well.
+A MEAN course. maybe?

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-small-projects/commit/c9edced0b88768a4b16831e7a4728bf9a8b1290c)

+---

+### Day 6: March 7, 2020

+**Today's Progress**: I worked on the Angular application.
 I worked on the ProductQuantity.
 I finally added to the ProductCard Component.

 **Thoughts**: Not feeling very passionate and excited about this angular project.
 I feel I need to study more to get more ideas.